tinacms/tinacms-site/content/docs/gatsby/creating-new-files.md

     details: Demonstrates use of RemarkCreatorPlugin
   - file: /packages/gatsby-tinacms-json/src/create-json-plugin.ts
     details: Demonstrates use of jsonCreatorPlugin
+  - file: /packages/gatsby-tinacms-remark/src/form-actions/delete-action.tsx
+    details: Shows how to add delete action
+  - file: /packages/tinacms/src/components/CreateContent.tsx
+    details: Has image of what the create form looks like

 ---

 An integral aspect of content management is the ability to create new content.
 To create new content files with Tina, you will need to configure and register `content-creator` plugins with the cms.